Search

 Using SPARKS is voluntary and intended to help mare owners to select a stallion.
 The Tables do not relate to the physical attributes of any mares, stallions or potential foals.
 Breeders should continue to use their own best judgement on this.
 The Tables are an additional tool to add genetic health to dam/sire pairing decisions.

-To help interpretation of the Kinship Tables, the potential matings between mares and stallions are ranke into four Tiers.
+To help interpretation of the Kinship Tables, the potential matings between mares and stallions are ranked into four Tiers.
 Tier 1 represents the best genetic pairings, and Tier 4 the worst.
 The Tiers are “traffic light” colour coded as follows:

 Tier 1